tethysplatform/tethys/docs/tutorials/thredds/setup_thredds_service.rst

 **Last Updated:** December 2019

-In this tutorial you will register a public THREDDS server as a Tethys Service so can be more easily used in the app.
+In this tutorial you will register a THREDDS server as a Tethys Spatial Dataset **Service** so can be more easily used by the app.
+You will also create a Spatial Dataset Service **Setting** in the app to allow it to consume this service.
 The following topics will be covered in this tutorial:

 * Tethys Services
 * Tethys Service App Settings